Meditations in Mending (3.28.25)Back

 Responses included:

-“The process also helped me appreciate the article of clothing more that I did when coming in to the workshop.
+“The process also helped me appreciate the article of clothing more than I did when coming in to the workshop.
 A repair act out of necessity made the value increase.”

 “I’m learning to mend something I care about, not allow it to fade with time, but defy its lifespan at my choosing.
 I hope this is one day worn by my son, now with my own loving repair added to it.”